In this episode of Music 101, Margot highlights the Third Wave Ska music scene.

 There were Third Wave Ska bands in every state but the largest concentrations were on both coasts and in the Midwest.

-Part 1 of this episode started with bands considered the pillars of the Third Wave Ska movement, Parts 2 and 3 highlighted bands part of the Third Wave of Ska.
+Part 1 of this episode start with bands considered the pillars of the Third Wave Ska movement.
+Parts 2 and 3 highlight bands part of the Third Wave of Ska.

 To explore more Third Wave Ska, check out the Music 101 Spotify playlist below.
 In addition, Aaron Carnes has written a book that’s really a love letter to ska called In Defense Of Ska, that beautifully explains the scene and the bands.
 Also, check out the documentary called “Pick It Up!
 Ska In The 90s” .